ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 Python's static typing supports two forms of subtype compatibility: *nominal* and *structural*.
 Nominal subtyping is the traditional style; an object of class `C` is a subtype of class `B` if `C` subclasses `B`.
-Structural subtyping, on the other hand, is about the shape or structure of the type--often summarized as "duck typing" for types.
+Structural subtyping, on the other hand, is about the shape or structure of the type--often called "duck typing" for types.
 If an object has the required methods/attributes, it can be used as that type, regardless of its class in the inheritance hierarchy.